FreeBSD is a registered trademark of the FreeBSD Foundation.

 you prefer it.
 Do not forget the spaces and quotes.
 You can

-get the .tcshrc
+get the .tcshrc reread by typing

-source .tcshrc
+source .tcshrc.

 You can get a listing of other environmental variables that

-have been set by typing env
+have been set by typing env at the prompt.

 The result will show you your default editor, pager, and